raphrmx/graphql_openapi_codegen/README.md

 `routes` holds HTTP paths, `output` holds filesystem paths.
 They share some names on purpose: `routes.rest` is the prefix your REST endpoints answer on, `output.rest` is the directory `rest_routes.dart` lands in.

-Setting `routes.rest` prefixes both the generated `registerRestRoutes` and the `paths:` of the OpenAPI document, so Swagger cannot end up calling a path your server does not serve.
+It prefixes the OpenAPI `paths:` too, so Swagger cannot call a path your server does not serve.

 The SDL marks a type belonging to the host with a leading underscore, which is not a legal start for a public Dart identifier. `class_prefix` is what replaces